vdarkobar/scripts/misc/matrix-how-to.md

 - Forward Port: `8080`

 **SSL tab:**
-- SSL Certificate: Request a new Let's Encrypt certificate (or "None" if tunnel-only)
+- SSL Certificate: Request a new Let's Encrypt certificate using DNS challenge (Cloudflare provider)
 - Force SSL: ON

 No advanced config needed for Element.